 All English majors and minors must earn a C- or higher in required classes.

-The English Department requires graduating seniors to turn in a Graduation Portfolio to the English Department the semester that they take English 490W.
-Students should see the requirements for the portfolio posted on the English Department's website.
+The English Department requires graduating seniors to submit a graduation portfolio the semester that they take English 490W.
+Students should see the requirements for the portfolio posted on the department's website.

-The First-Year Writing Seminar and the Second-Year Writing Seminar are courses designed to prepare freshman and sophomore students for writing across the disciplines at the University.
+The First-Year Writing Seminar and the Second-Year Writing Seminar are courses designed to prepare freshman and sophomores for writing across the disciplines at the university.

 The First-Year Writing Seminar (ENGL 123) introduces students to the conventions of reading and writing appropriate for liberal arts learning, in particular the ability to analyze and produce sophisticated arguments, reports, evaluations, textual analyses, proposals, and other genres that position their views within ongoing social and cultural questions.
 The course explores rhetorical genres in relationship to issues in the arts, humanities, social sciences, professional studies, business, economics, and sciences and technology.
-Beginning with an examination of the principles of critical thinking and how texts and formats are the result of specific situations and conventions, students will evaluate prose texts, conduct research and craft polished pieces of their own using multiple sources of evidence.
+Students will evaluate prose texts, conduct research and craft polished pieces of their own using multiple sources of evidence.